tshepang/blog/content/computing/ideal static blog generator.rst

 * 3 alternatives possibilities for the Landing Page:

-  - The latest post should be displayed in its entirety, and the rest displayed in an Archive view below (so one can quickly search all blog Titles without leaving that page).
+  - The latest post should be displayed in its entirety, and the rest displayed in an Archive view below it (so one can quickly search all post Titles without leaving that page).
   - It should be an About Page.
   - It should present Archive View.